PatWhite93/gatsbyDesign/README.md

 ###Using Gatsby and React

 ## General info
 A pizzaria homepage, where customers can learn about the staff, and order pizzas.
-Uses Gatsby
+Uses static site generation using Gatsby, blazing fast page loads with Gatsby's built in optimizations.
+Back end content managed with Sanity.io

 ## Technologies
 Project is created with: